YuukiPS/snifferUI/docs/real_time_monitoring.md

 If your server sends binary packets that need protobuf decoding:

 1. Click the **Book** icon in the sidebar (Proto Upload button)
-2. Select your `.proto` file
+2. **Drag & drop** one or more `.proto` files, or click to select
+3. Files are validated and combined automatically
+4. A result popup shows:
+   - Number of proto files successfully built
+   - Number of cmdId mappings found
+   - Any errors encountered
-3. The proto file will be saved to localStorage and used for all future sessions
+5. The proto files will be saved to localStorage and used for all future sessions

 **Proto File Format Requirements:**
 - Must contain CmdId comments before message definitions